artperrin/facial-detection-case-study/README.md

 ## Test the model

+To run those scripts, I use Python 3.8.3.

-The user can use the `test_model.py` script to...test his model (or the one I provided) on his own images.
+The user can use the `test_model.py` script to... test his model ! (or the one I provided) on his own images.
 This folder must have a precise structure:

 ***Into the `/test` folder, put one folder for each person to be detected and name it after the same label as the one used by the model.***

-The testing dataset I used is unbalanced as the main trouble seems to be false positives, so there are more "unknown" persons in the dataset.
-But I tried to gather some look-alikes, like Johannes Laschet for testing the Ryan Gosling's class accuracy (and the same for Emma Stone).
+The testing dataset I used is unbalanced as the main trouble seems to be false positives, so there are more "unknow" persons in the dataset.

 ## News